rozdolsky33/ocloud/docs/TECHNICAL_OVERVIEW.md

   - database autonomous list/find

 The script tests various flags and abbreviations for each command, following a consistent pattern throughout.
 It's designed to verify that all commands work as expected and can be used for regression testing.

-## 8. Conclusion

-OCloud is a well-designed CLI application that follows modern Go best practices and design patterns.
-Its layered architecture provides a clean separation of concerns, making the code maintainable, testable, and extensible.
-The use of dependency injection, command pattern, and other design patterns demonstrates a thoughtful approach to software design.

-The project's strengths include:
-- Clean architecture with clear separation of concerns
-- Comprehensive error handling and logging
-- Flexible configuration management
-- Powerful search and pagination capabilities
-- Performance optimization through concurrency
-- Effective use of Go interfaces like `io.Writer` for abstraction and testability
-- Extensive test coverage with both automated tests and a comprehensive test script

-This architecture allows for easy extension to support additional OCI resources and commands in the future.